Skip to content

 npx @better-auth/cli migrate

-That is the only migration step, and on Layerbase Cloud you can skip it entirely (more on that below).
+That is the only migration step, and on Layerbase Cloud it is a single click (more on that below).

 Sign up and sign in